atbcb/ICTTestingBaseline/docs/10Forms.md

     -   date (format)
     -   state (abbreviations in an address)
     -   password
-2. If an input error is automatically detected, check that the error notification meets all of the following:
+2. If an input error is automatically detected, check that the error notification meets all of the following [SC 3.3.1]:
     -   the user is made aware of the error (whether immediately upon shifting focus away from the item in error or when trying to submit the form), and
     -   the error is described to the user in text, and
     -   the item that is in error is identified in text.

 ### Test Results
-If any of the above checks fail, then SC 3.3.1 and Baseline Requirement 10 fail.
+If any of the above checks fail, then Baseline Test 10.4-ErrorIdentification fails.

-Test Procedure for 3.3.2 Labels or Instructions
+10.5 Test Procedure for Form has a Label
 -----------------------------------------------
+**Baseline Test ID:** 10.5-FormHasLabel
 ### Identify Content
 1. Find all form input components.
 Examples include text fields, radio buttons, checkboxes, multi-select lists.
 2. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, format instructions, etc.

 ### Test Instructions
 1. Check that each form input has label(s) or instructions.
+[SC 3.3.2]

 ### Test Results
-If any of the above checks fail, then SC 3.3.2 and Baseline Requirement 10 fail.
+If any of the above checks fail, then Baseline Test 10.5-FormHasLabel fails.

-Test Procedure for 3.3.3 Error Suggestion
+10.6 Test Procedure for Error Suggestion
 -----------------------------------------
+**Baseline Test ID:** 10.6-ErrorSuggestion
 ### Identify Content
 Input fields with automatic error detection and notification.